Trefethen Vineyards: History

 Eugene Trefethen died in 1996 and Katie Trefethen died in 2007.

 Awards

 In 1979, a Wine Olympics was organized by the French wine and food magazine, Gault Millau.
 A total of 330 wines from 33 countries were evaluated by 62 experts from ten countries.
 The 1976 Trefethen Vineyards Chardonnay won first place in that category and was judged best in the world.
+The Gallics were so disturbed that they challenged a rematch which took place in Burgundy on January 8, 1980.
+The result was another win for the Trefethen '76 Chardonnay besting the second place Puligny-Montrachet.
+Gault-Millau's "Le Nouveau Guide" later stated that "Nul ne voudrait mettre en cause la belle victoire du Trefethen Chardonnay (The fine victory of the Trefethen Chardonnay should not be questioned)."